 Assessing and Evaluating Tires

-Tires are labelled across three criteria, these are: fuel efficiency, wet grip, and durability.
+Tires are labeled across three criteria, these are: fuel efficiency, wet grip, and durability.
 For each of these criteria, tires are given a score out of 100.

 Low rolling resistance tires, as typically found on fleet vehicles, generally score well for fuel efficiency, but fare relatively poorly for durability and especially poorly for wet grip.
 This is because one of the most effective ways to reduce rolling resistance is by reducing the amount of grip that a tire has with the road.
 This can either be achieved by reducing the tread depth of the tire or by reducing the width of the tire tread.